Welcome to today's edition of the Rush 24-7 podcast.

 I want to go back.

-At the Judiciary Committee hearing uh that I attended with seven constitutional scholars, I asked those who believed in this inherent power whether this inherent power would extend to assassinating American citizens.
+At the Judiciary Committee hearing that I attended with seven constitutional scholars, I asked those who believed in this inherent power whether this inherent power would extend to assassinating American citizens.

 And none of them could give me a colorable or credible answer that it would not.

-That's a dangerous doctrine, and uh that is the context that makes me think that censure is an appropriate, in fact, measured response to this kind of an attempt at executive power.
+And that is the context that makes me think that censure is an appropriate, in fact, measured response to this kind of an attempt at executive power.

 All right.

-Let's let's ask a question here, Senator Feingold.
+Let's ask a question here, Senator Feingold.

-This is do not frown at me in there.
+Do not frown at me in there.

 This is really low rent, what this man has done here.

-When a police chief Sends his officers to arrest or stop a killer.
+When a police chief sends his officers to arrest or stop a killer, is he sending his officers to assassinate the killer?

 If the killer himself is killed by the cops because he won't agree to be apprehended, has he been assassinated?